-DUSD Employee Safety Board Policy 4157
+DUSD Employee Safety Board Policy 4257

-The Governing Board is committed to maximizing employee safety and believes that workplace safety is every employee's responsibility.
+The Governing Board is committed to maximizing employee safety and believes that workplace safety is the responsibility of every employee.
 Working conditions and equipment shall comply with standards prescribed by federal, state, and local laws and regulations.